maxime-mrl/Icytrails/readme.md

 - [ ] ➕ Additionals functionalities?

 ## How to use it?
-To play with this project you should:
+To play with this project, you should:
 - 🌐 Use the hosted version available at [here](https://icytrails.maxime-morel.xyz)
+- 🔧 Clone the project.
+For that, you'll need :
+  - PHP 8.2,
+  - create a database with `db_structure.sql`,
+  - you'll probably also need to update `Core/Db.php` to match your db address and credentials (set to the default value for a local database)